Threatened cultural heritage relocated

 The cultural heritage of Hasankeyf is threatened to become flooded as a result of the construction of a dam.
 By the relocation of this important cultural heritage it can be retained for future generations.

-800 year old hamman gets a new destination
+800 year old hamman relocated to new destination

-The 800 year old Artuklu Hamam in Hasankeyf, Turkey is successfully jacked and relocated over a distance of 2.7 km to a higher situated new cultural park.
-The monumental hammam is positioned near Tomb Zeynel Bey, which was also relocated in May 2017.
+The 800-year-old Artuklu Hamam in Hasankeyf, Turkey, has been successfully jacked up and relocated over a distance of 2.7 km to a higher situated cultural park.
+This remarkable monument relocation project demonstrates advanced engineering techniques used to preserve historic structures.

-The cultural heritage of Hasankeyf is threatened to become flooded as a result of the construction of a dam.
-By the relocation and restoration this important cultural heritage can be preserved for the future.
+The cultural heritage of Hasankeyf has long been under threat due to the construction of a large dam, which risks flooding the historic area.
+Through the relocation and restoration of monuments, these invaluable heritage sites have been preserved for the future.